JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 ensure that all images are of the same size.
 As the background around the edges is slightly noisy and does not consist of strictly zero values, mirror padding seems to be most appropriate to end up with a consistent processed image.

-However, the authors of QCANet propose and implement heavy data augmentation, which comes maninly in the form of image flipping along the *x* and *y* dimensions.
-This is most likely done because the datasets available on cell embryogenesis usually consist of a times series of a few frames, and more data is needed to properly train the model.
-3D data could also require a more extensive dataset compare to 2D images because of the curse of dimensionality; in this case, data augmentation is a helpful step to combat this problem.
-In our case, we found that following the data augmentation steps the paper proposed made the training take at least 4 times as long.
+The QCANet authors further implement data augmentation by flipping each image along its x and y dimensions, to address their small training set size.

+While data augmentation quadruples the training set size, it also makes training take four times as long.
 Given the limited amount of time to reproduce the project, and the extra training time overhead that data augmentation added, we decided against following this pre-processing step.

 ## Post-Processing

-When the outputs of the the NSN and NDN are found, there need to be combined, the way chosen to do this is marker-based watershed transformation.
-Before the transformation the mirror padding is removed from the image and it is re-interpolated to restore it’s original resolution.
+When the outputs of the the NSN and NDN are found, they need to be combined.
+To complete QCANet’s cell-instance segmentation, marker-based watershed divides the semantic segmentation region with the identified centres as markers.

-Watershed take in ground truth makers, which are the output of the NDN;
-indicating the centres of the nuclei.The NSN is used to segment the NSN, then marker-based watershed "floods" the central markers to accurately separate each nucleus.
-The use of the NDN markers prevents over-segmentation as flood is less likely to be affected by noise or artifacts, improving accuracy of the segmentation; essential for acquiring quantitative criteria from the divided image (i.e.) due to a more accurate instance segmentation.
 An illustrative example of this process is shown in
 <a href="#fig:watershed" data-reference-type="autoref"
 data-reference="fig:watershed">[fig:watershed]</a>.
+Watershed ‘floods’
+the central markers to accurately separate each nucleus; which helps in preventing over-segmentation as the flood is less likely to be affected by noise or artifacts.

 <figure id="fig:watershed">
 <img src="figures/WaterShed.png" />